purinton/mcp-client/README.md

 - Connects to MCP servers with automatic reconnect
 - Supports both ESM and CommonJS
-- Customizable logger, transport, and client classes
+- Customizable log, transport, and client classes
 - Reads configuration from environment variables or options
 - TypeScript type definitions included